ProgrammersOfVilnius/pov-check-health/check-health.rst

 ====

 **check-health** returns exit code 0 even if some checks failed.
-You need to watch for stderr to notice problems.
+You need to watch stderr to notice problems.

 Many checks don't check their arguments for correctness and may fail in unexpected ways if you supply a wrong value (or neglect to supply a value